Architecture and Security at SFDevTools

 Triggering account deletion is immediate and irreversible.
 It will:

-3. Cascade automatically through the database, permanently removing your profile, synced query history, dashboard preferences, import job logs, and session state.
+- Cascade automatically through the database, permanently removing your profile, synced query history, dashboard preferences, import job logs, Activity Ledger entries, AI Agent conversations, AI Artifacts, AI Dashboards (including version history and builder conversations), and session state.

 Sub-Processors Overview